-Paracetamol improves exercise endurance in the heatSeptember 19th, 2013 in Medications /
+Paracetamol improves exercise endurance in the heatSeptember 19, 2013 in Medicine & Health / Medications

 Paracetamol has a significant effect on exercise performance and the body's ability to cope with the thermal challenge of exercise in the heat, shows a study published today [20 September] in Experimental Physiology.

 The research team have previously shown that paracetamol can improve endurance performance through a reduction in exercise-induced pain.
 This study suggests, for the first time, that paracetamol can also improve the length of time someone can exercise for in hot conditions.
 The data suggests that this is achieved by reducing the body's temperature during exercise, which subsequently improves their tolerance to exercise in the heat.

 To perform the research, a group of healthy, male participants ingested single doses of paracetamol or a placebo, before cycling at a fixed intensity for as long as they could in hot conditions.
 During the exercise, measures of core and skin temperature were recorded alongside the participants' perception of the heat.

 As the study was performed in humans, with a common over-the counter drug, the implications are far reaching.

 Dr Lex Mauger, who led the study at The University of Kent's School of Sport and Exercise Sciences, explains: